 Understanding the Cost of Building a Backyard Basketball Court

-There are many factors involved in determining the cost of building a home game court with the actual "court" being just one of them.
+Beyond size, there are many factors involved in determining the cost of building a backyard multi-sport court, with the actual "court" being just one of them.
 To better understand what you are purchasing when installing a home court, let's break the project into 5 elements:

 - Site Work